aruruka/aruruka-blog/content/post/learning-kafka-theory-6-consumer-offsets-and-delivery-semantics/index.md

 - <span style="color:LightBlue">At most once:</span>

   - offsets are committed as soon as the message is received.
+  - If the processing goes wrong, the message will be lost (it won't be read again).

+- <span style="color:LightBlue">At least once (usually preferred):</span>

+  - offsets are committed after the message is processed.

 Okay, you have the possibility to choose this, and, so, that gives you three delivery semantics.